 - An approved leave of absence does not change the existing five-year time limit for completion of the degree.

 A time limit of five years from the oldest course listed on the student’s approved “Petition of Advancement to Candidacy” form is allowed for completion of the master’s degree.
 A limited number of outdated courses (older than five years) may be validated.
 (See the "Recommendation for Course Validation" form.)

-In rare circumstances only, extensions beyond the five-year limit (no more than two additional years) may be granted, per Title 5, California State Education Code.
+In rare circumstances only, extensions beyond the five-year limit (no more than two additional years) may be granted, per Title 5, California Code of Regulations.
 Contact the graduate dean.

 On rare occasions, a graduate degree student may use a limited number of extension courses toward the degree.
 Conditions for enrollment include:

 - Students must have special permission from the graduate coordinator/director;

 - the purpose of enrollment may not be to bypass the university fee structure;

 - a maximum of 9 units, including any other transfer work, may be used on a 30-unit program; and

 - 300-level courses may not be used to satisfy requirements toward the graduate degree.

-Students applying for the degree to be granted in the summer term must be enrolled.
+Students applying for the degree to be granted in the summer term must be appropriately enrolled.